How REMICADE® works

 on maintenance therapy, which is just once every 8 weeks.

 Before each infusion, your doctor will calculate the right amount of medication for you, based on your weight.

-How should I receive REMICADE®?
+How should I received REMICADE®?

-- You will be given REMICADE® through a needle placed in a vein (IV or intravenous infusion) in your arm
+- You will be given REMICADE® through a needle placed in a vein (IV, or intravenous infusion) in your arm

 - Only a healthcare professional should prepare the medicine and administer it to you

 - REMICADE® will be given to you over a period of about 2 hours

 - If you have side effects from REMICADE®, the infusion may need to be adjusted or stopped.
 In addition, your healthcare professional may decide to treat your symptoms